 Day 1 – Travel Day & Tokyo

-Oh, and unless you are super flush with ¥¥¥, your options for getting into Tokyo from Narita airport are by train or the airport limousine bus.
-If you should be staying at a hotel where the Airport Limousine bus stops at, take it.
+Oh, and unless you are super flush with ¥¥¥, your options for getting into Tokyo from Narita airport are basically the train or the airport limousine bus.
+If you’re lucky to find a hotel where the Airport Limousine bus stops at, take it.
 It will save you the madness of navigating Tokyo’s subway with your long-haul-flight hair and luggage.
 The seats are comfortable, and you get a chance for a quick nap.
 Win, win, win.

 Day 2 – Northern Tokyo